-Currently, Burnham Commercial, still in business produces boilers for commercial and industrial applications.
-However, in recent years, asbestos-related lawsuits have been filed by many workers who faced daily asbestos exposure at the Burnham Commercial facilities.
+Still in business today, Burnham produces boilers for commercial and industrial applications.
+In recent years, many workers have filed asbestos-related lawsuits.
+They claim to have faced daily asbestos exposure at the Burnham Commercial facilities.

-Burnham Commercial manufactured and produced a number of asbestos-containing products and materials, including:
+Burnham Commercial manufactured several asbestos-containing products and materials, including: